SaeedehNasrinJamali/NLP-Insurance-Claims-Topic-Modeling-BERTopic/README.md

 - Average Topic Probability Chart shows the model’s confidence in each discovered topic.
 -  CSV Outputs
-  claims_with_topics.csv — each claim with assigned topic topic_summary.csv — aggregated topic stats
+  claims_with_topics.csv — each claim with assigned topic, topic_summary.csv — aggregated topic stats